szilard/datascience-latency/README.md

 Pyramid of analytical tasks: each class is 1-2 orders of magnitude more computational time than the one below.
-Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though all of these tasks are important for data science).
+Also sexiness and hype increases from bottom to top (from "janitorial" to "rock star"-like, though actually all these tasks are important for data science).

 ---------------------------------